-- The mode is driven by the pressure gradient (KBM-like) but it is more sensitive to the electron temperature gradient than the ITG. - The mode is sensitive to trapped electron dynamics. - The mode is sensitive to θ_0 . - The mode growth rate is smaller at larger values of β and β' . - The mode growth rate is less sensitive to β and β' at low β values. - The mode requires access to δB{\parallel} drive in order to be unstable. - There is no unstable branch of collisionless MTMs at intermediate scales (k_yρ_s ~ 4) unlike in [18, 20] - A collisional MTM is unstable but is always subdominant to the KBM-like instability.
+- The mode is sensitive to trapped electron dynamics. - The mode is sensitive to θ_0 . - The mode growth rate is smaller at larger values of β and β' . - The mode growth rate is less sensitive to β and β' at low β values. - The mode requires access to δB{\parallel} drive in order to be unstable. - There is no unstable branch of collisionless MTMs are intermediate scales $(k_y \rho_s \sim 4)$ unlike in [19] and [17] - A collisional MTM is unstable but is always subdominant to the KBM-like instability.